CBD and Dogs Studies: What Clinical Trials or Scientific Studies Have Been Performed?

 Much work has still to be done on CBD in both humans and animals, but the results we have so far are very promising.
 In this article, we’ll cover some of the more significant research in both dogs, people, and other animals.

-Study #1: Increased Comfort & Activity in Arthritic Dogs (Cornell University)
+Study #1: Increased Comfort & Activity in Arthritic Dogs (Cornell University/Ellevet Sciences)

-Cornell University researchers found CBD increased comfort and the activity of dogs suffering from arthritis, according to a study published in July of 2018 in Frontiers in Veterinary Science.
-This clinical study suggests that 2 mg/kg of CBD twice daily can help increase comfort and activity in dogs with osteoarthritis.
+Cornell University researchers found CBD supplied from ElleVet Sciences increased comfort and the activity of dogs suffering from arthritis, according to a study published in July of 2018 in Frontiers in Veterinary Science.
+This clinical study suggests that 2 mg/kg of the CBD in the test given twice daily can help increase comfort and activity in dogs with osteoarthritis.
 23

 Study #2: Significant Reduced Pain & Improve Functional Performance (Liberty Leaf)